 - Strong interpersonal, team development, management, organizational and verbal/written communication skills

-- Relationship management skills and experience – particularly working with parents, as well as teachers and principals
+- Have considerable relationship management skills and experience - particularly working with parents, as well as teachers and principals

 - Proficiency in verbal and written communication, Microsoft Word, Excel